Nostreum/simd_lesson1/README.md

 To start use SSE2 instructions (128bits registers, 4x32bits FP).
 To go futher you can have a look at AVX/AVX-512 (512bits registers).

+## Submit

+Create your own remote branch with your name.